 Separately, Jon has investigated macromolecules involved in bacterial pathogenesis, neurotoxicity, spermatogenesis and Alzheimer's disease.

 Our research focus is shifting to engage in those proteins required for the assembly, repair or regulation of the photosystems and their associated light harvesting assemblies, with a strong element of computational chemistry & biology.
 We continue to have an interest in other fields, such as light-sensing (phytochrome) and iron metabolism (ferritin).
 The electron microscope, either the transmission or scanning variant, is a wonderful tool and one may be drawn into any project, not necessarily photosynthetic, in the pursuit of serendipity; Jon is a management group member for Queen Mary’s NanoVision microscopy centre.
 For five years Jon was an Associate Editor of the Royal Society of Chemistry's journal Photochemical & Photobiological Sciences (01/2005 to 12/2009) and he now aids in the revision of the IBID Press (Biology) textbooks (Hodder, ed.
 C. Talbot) as a consultant, for the International Baccalaureate (2014-present).
-For the scientific community generally he frequently referees grants and papers related to his core interests.
+For the scientific community generally he frequently referees (inter(national)) grants and papers related to his core interests.